Reporting for Software Dev Agencies

 Calculate effective billing rates by dividing actual collected revenue by total hours invested — including architecture, reviews, and meetings — not just logged development time

-Map senior developer allocation across concurrent engagements to ensure premium engineering talent is concentrated on contracts that justify their cost
+Map senior developer allocation across concurrent engagements so premium engineering talent stays concentrated on contracts that justify their cost

 Key Benefits for Software Dev Agencies